 As funeral costs continue to rise, a growing number of families are experiencing what is known as ‘funeral poverty’.
 According to the Competition & Markets Authority, the price of saying goodbye is now equal to 40% of a low-income family’s entire yearly income.

-The Money Advice Service place the average cost for just the essential elements of a funeral at an estimated £4,000 while including optional extras could result in an additional £2,000 being spent on discretionary items like flowers, catering and memorials.
-Altogether, that’s around £6,000 being spent on the average funeral.
+The 2020 British Seniors Funeral Report places the average cost of a funeral at an estimated £5,000 with a significant chunk of this cost being spent on discretionary items like flowers, catering and memorials.
 Could your family pull together that much money on short notice if you were to die unexpectedly?

 Sadly, in many cases, we’re not financially prepared for the sudden loss of a relative.
 But what happens if you die and your family can’t afford to pay for your funeral?